 Students will learn about the fundamental ways in which living things are organised.
-The course covers topics such as lifestyle factors affecting heart, circulation and cardiovascular disease; genes (genetic diseases, DNA, protein synthesis, and ethical issues relating to genetic screening); the genome cells (division, structure, stem cells); and biodiversity.
+The course covers topics such as lifestyle factors affecting heart, circulation and cardiovascular disease; genes, genetic diseases, DNA, protein synthesis, and ethical issues relating to genetic screening; the genome, cell division and cell structure.
 We explore the implications of scientific discovery in stem cells, embryo research and cloning.
-If you are excited by discussing forensic pathology, the working of the brain and nervous system, viruses and the effects of climate change, this is the course for you!
+If you are excited by discussing forensic pathology, the working of the brain and the nervous system, viruses, immunology and the effects of climate change and biodiversity, this is the course for you!